phueb/LudwigViz/README.md

 ## TODO

 * plotting of confidence-interval
-* add param2val - so that user can see params
 * implement deleting of data associated with runs
 * "compare" button is not used